'If You Meet the Buddha on the Road, Kill Him'

 Shakyamuni Siddhartha Gautama the Buddha was a catalyst for the global dissemination of the Vedantic concept of non-duality or 'oneness of opposites', which predated him by at least three thousand years.
 The core Mahayana teachings of the Prajna Paramita, are basically a distillation of the Vedanta, beautifully summed up in the opening prayer of the Isha Upanishad : Om.
 That is the absolute, this is the absolute; from the absolute, the absolute becomes manifest; when the absolute is added to or taken away from the absolute, the absolute remains.Om.
 Peace!
 Peace!
 Peace!

-In mathematical terms, the mantra can be expressed thus : Infinity, plus or minus Infinity, equals Infinity i.e Energy or Matter can never be created or destroyed, but only can be transformed from one form to another; from the invisible to the visible.
-All known (and unknown) objects of the world are manifestations of the limitless Brahman thus their essence remains the same.
-The Bhagwad Gita says in verse 7.24: Everything is Krishna or ParaBrahma Paramatma - Brahman is limitless, infinite, indivisible - the source and receptacle of the entire cosmos, i.e the MONAD of the Greeks and ADVAITA of Hindus.
+In mathematical terms, Infinity, plus or minus Infinity, equals Infinity i.e Energy or Matter can never be created or destroyed, but only can be transformed from one state of being to another.
+All known (and unknown) objects of the world have the same essence since they are manifestations of the limitless Brahman.

 A PERSONAL JOURNEY